6 of the most powerful documentaries of 2018

-IDFA, the International Documentary Film Festival Amsterdam, takes place every winter for documentary lovers to preview exciting, challenging films worthy of the big screen, before they hit UK cinemas.
-We braved the cold, dark Amsterdam rain and scoured their massive programme to find the best films to drag a friend along to (and debate in the pub after) in the coming months.
-From Basquiat to a young athlete under strain, a one-man bomb disposal unit to a politically-charged rapper, and, er, a socially stunted white supremacist, the most interesting docs we saw were stories about maverick individuals and the unscripted drama of their lives.
+From Basquiat to a young athlete under strain, a one-man bomb disposal unit to a politically-charged rapper, and, er, a socially stunted white supremacist, the most interesting documentaries we've seen so far were stories about maverick individuals and the unscripted drama of their lives.
 Put these titles in your phone notes and look out for them next year.

-Two films about the art world in New York caught our eye; Sara Driver’s Boom for Real: The Late Teenage Years of Jean-Michel Basquiat and the brilliantly gossipy Antonio Lopez 1970: Sex, Fashion & Disco.
-The latter, directed by art historian James Crump, remembers the Puerto Rico-born, Harlem-raised gay fashion illustrator, whose sensual, rainbow-coloured drawings, as one character notes, “didn’t record” a changing New York but “rendered” it.
+Directed by art historian James Crump, this documentary remembers the Puerto Rico-born, Harlem-raised gay fashion illustrator, whose sensual, rainbow-coloured drawings, as one character notes, “didn’t record” a changing New York but “rendered” it.
 Fashion world heavyweights like Grace Coddington, supermodels Pat Cleveland and Donna Jordan, and the late fashion photographer Bill Cunningham (a smiling, pink-shirted presence) discuss Lopez’s magnetic presence as they remember it, recounting the way he and creative partner Juan Ramos “gave away their ideas like confetti on New Year’s Eve”, as well as juicy anecdotes about his relationship with Jerry Hall, old rivalries between Yves Saint Laurent and Karl Lagerfeld and the disco scene in New York.